DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 2. Having the Lower Hand (N) means you draw N additional cards and select the card that is furthest from the TC after applying all relevant mechanics.

 In these cases, the other card is discarded.
 If N is not specified, draw 1 extra.
 If a rule specifies Upper/Lower Hand (N+), N cards are drawn, +1 for each instance the effect is applied.
 For example, running through your Action Deck without resting is Lower Hand (1+).
 This means that, if it happens twice, draw 3.
 If another effect would also cause drawing with Lower Hand, draw 4.

-When an Ace is revealed as the TC, the GM declares if it is an Ace Low or Ace High.
-If Ace Low, the DC may span 2, 3, 4, etc. If Ace High, the DC may span K, Q, J, etc. An Ace drawn for a check is Wild, either High or Low, whichever is closer to the TC.
-For example, comparing the 2 and K rows below, an Ace can pass a DC of 1 in either case.
+When an Ace is revealed as the TC, the GM or Player who drew the TC declares if it is an Ace Low or Ace High.
+If Ace Low, the DR may span 2, 3, 4, etc. If Ace High, the DR may span K, Q, J, etc. An Ace drawn to match a TC is Wild, either High or Low, whichever is closer to the TC.
+For example, comparing the 2 and K rows below, an Ace can pass a DR of 1 in either case.

+Some checks will be initiated by a character's actions and require others to respond, pitting two skills against each other.
+This might be one character sneaking past another(e.g., Stealth vs. Deception), or one character causing a magical effect that another tries to dodge (e.g., Craft vs. Agility).
+This is a Contested Check In these cases, the character who initiated the action (i.e., the Attacker) reveals a TC and sets the DR; the DR for a Contested Check is 4 minus the Attacker's relevant modifier, to a minimum of 0.
+The character(s) responding are the Target(s).
+Rules that describe a "Contested X Check vs. Y" use the attacker's Skill X and Targets' Y. Targets succeed or fail individually.

+**For example,** Xena attempts to convince Jonas of something (either truthfully or with deception), they would use their Bluffing Mod of +1, setting the DR to 3 (4-1).
+They draw a TC of 3 of Diamonds, permitting a card between A and 6.
+Jonas draws an 8 of Spades with a +1 Modifier to Detection and reports a 7, still outside the DR.

 **Target Card Range Table**
-For each card on the left, refer to the column with the corresponding sum of DC and Modifiers.
+For each card on the left, refer to the column with the corresponding DR.
 Left of 0 is the lower bound, right of 0 is the upper bound.

 |**Card**|**6**|**5**|**4**|**3**|**2**|**1**|**0**|**1**|**2**|**3**|**4**|**5**|**6**|
 |   ---: |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|